Additional Information About Travel to Australia

 TippingAt the conclusion of your tour, it is customary to offer your tour guide and driver a gratuity.
 Your WEST tour coordinator will collect the gratuity at any point during the tour (many travelers like to pay ahead of time to get it out of the way).
 Although it is not required, your driver and tour guides rely on these tips, and work hard to ensure you an unforgettable experience.
 We recommend tipping the equivalence of $3 USD/CAD per person per day for your driver and $6 USD/CAD to $9 USD/CAD per person per day for your tour guide.
 If applicable, we also recommend the equivalency of $2 USD/CAD per local guide, payable following the local tour.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.

 In order to enter Australia, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Australia.
-You can obtain an individual visa through our recommended provider, VisaCentral (www.visacentral.com/goaheadtours) or by visiting www.eta.immi.gov.au.
+We recommend having at least two blank passport pages for entry stamps.
+U.S. and Canadian passport holders must purchase an individual visa from the Australian government’s Electronic Travel Authority website eta.immi.gov.au prior to departure.
 If you are not a U.S. or Canadian citizen, you must contact the Australian consulate for your specific entry requirements.

 The flights for tours beginning or ending in Australia will arrive or depart from Sydney, Melbourne or Cairns.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
 In your free time, you may wish to explore the locations via public transport.
-In Melbourne, the Met (M) transportation system covers tram, train and bus travel.
-The tram is an easy way to see the city.
-You can purchase tickets in singles or in bulk at shop vendors, Flinders Street Station and Melbourne Central Station.
-In Sydney, buses run frequently.
-One of the best ways to see Sydney and the harbor is by ferry.
-For ferry travel, go to the Circular Quay near the Opera House.
-Sydney also features a monorail that runs from the city center to Darling Harbor.
+Your tour coordinator can provide local transportation information to you for each city visited

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.